sumibi-yakitori/sumibi-yakitori/hid.md

 - Price: 3400 JPY
-- The main switch is optical and is said to prevent chattering, but the clicks are light and cheap, but not unpleasant.
+- The main switch is optical and is said to prevent chattering, but the clicking sound is light and cheap but not that unpleasant.
 - Side buttons are large and easy to press.
 - [Great review](https://www.reddit.com/r/MouseReview/comments/kg4cwk/roccat_burst_core_detailed_review_the_new_budget/?rdt=64162)